 Below find short descriptions of some of our community and outreach partners.
 St. George’s often coordinates with these organizations to help with community projects.
-Contact Carey Chirico for more information on any of these groups.
+Contact our church office for more information on any of these groups.

 School Dressing Days– School Dressing Days is an Interfaith Community event that provides children with school supplies and clothes to start the school year with.
 Each child gets a new outfit: jeans and a shirt, two pairs of underwear and two pairs of socks.
 Some get new backpacks and school supplies, depending on how many are on hand.
 Anyone living in Fredericksburg or the five surrounding counties can stop by for help during the three-day event which helps over 1,000 children start the new school year in comfort.